ka1/zot2indd/README.md

 This is meant to give some inspiration and starting point to Indesign + Zotero users.
 It's nowhere near bug free.
 Comments are welcome, however I cannot promise the implementation of feature requests or modifications.
 Also, the reference style is customized to my personal demands, but should be customizable given some knowledge of Indesigns javascript.

+The Zotero Scripts are tested with Zotero Version 4.0.11.
+The Adobe InDesign Scripts are developed and tested in Adobe Indesign CC, but use the script tag app.scriptPreferences.version = 8.
+With 8 being CS6, all should work in CS6, too.

 **Use at your own risk ;)**

 ________________________________________